-Do not damage the power cord by bending, twisting, pulling, or heating.
-Do not use the plug if it is loose as it may cause a fire or electric shock.

-14. Do not place any heavy items on the power cord.
-Do not allow the power cord to be crimped as it may cause electric shock or fire.

-15. Do not handle the phone with wet hands while it is being charged.
+- Do not damage the power cord by bending, twisting, pulling, or heating.
+Do not use the plug if it is loose as it may cause electric shock or fire. - Do not place any heavy items on the power cord.
+Do not allow the power cord to be crimped as it may cause electric shock or fire. - Do not handle the phone with wet hands while it is being charged.
 It may cause an electric shock or seriously damage your phone.

-- 16. Do not disassemble the phone. - Do not place or answer calls while charging the phone as it may short-circuit the phone and/or cause electric shock or fire.
+- Do not disassemble the phone. - Do not place or answer calls while charging the phone as it may short-circuit the phone and/or cause electric shock or fire.